 We assume a vanilla imperative programming language with functions but no loops (which are tacitly compiled into tail-recursive functions).
-Other than standard non-heap statements, the language contains The following are heap manipulation statements.1
+The following are heap manipulation statements:3

-• sets x to be the value pointed to by y : x = y; • sets the value pointed to by x to be y : x = y; • points x to a freshly allocated cell: x = malloc(1); • deallocates the cell pointed to by x : free(x).
+- sets x to be the value pointed to by y: x = y; - sets the value pointed to by x to be y: x = y; - points x to a freshly allocated cell: x = malloc(1); - deallocates the cell pointed to by x: free(x).

 The heap is not explicitly mentioned in the program.
 Instead, it is dereferenced using the "" notation as in the C language.
 (Not to be confused with the operator "" in SL or our heap constraint language.)
-Since our later discussion will involve symbolic execution, we also assume that branch condition is translated to $assume()$ statement.
-We first give a brief overview of Hoare and Separation Logic, then we introduce the language in [11].